JMatthewLee/Spikeball-Rim-Detector/README.md

 # Spikeball-Rim-Detector
 This Repo Currently Contains a few Progress Images of my Progress on the Spike ball Rim Detector

-Code Files, as well as circuit diagrams and demos will be added when project is complete.
+Code Files, circuit diagrams, and demos will be added when project is fully complete.